snakescb/xwLedControl/README.md

 - Up to 24 channels with one master module conecting up to 3 slave modules through Master/Slave connection
 - On/Off control and light sequences switching from RC receiver
 - Battery monitoring
-- New 1s - 3s LiPo input voltage, for also connecting high power LED's with smaller inline resistors
+- 1s - 3s LiPo input voltage
-- Up to 5A per output channel (Mosfets are rated for 10A per channel!)
+- Up to 5A per output channel (10A Mosfets per channel)

 ### V2 Versions and know issues